CS3219-AY2223S1/cs3219-project-ay2223s1-g57/README.md

 ## Question Service

+1. Setup a postgres database on your local machine.
+2. Create a .env file in /backend to store credentials for postgres.
+Refer to [backend/.env.sample](./question-service/.env.sample) for more info.
-1. Install npm packages using `npm i`.
+3. Install npm packages using `npm i`.
-2. Run Question Service using `npm run dev`.
+4. Run Question Service using `npm run dev`.

+**Populating Questions Table**

+1. Install `psycopg2` and `python-dotenv` using `pip/pip3`
+2. Ensure that the database is running
+3. Ensure that the table is created.
+You can either create the table yourself, or run Question Service to create it via Sequelize
+4. Run [database/main.py](question-service/database/main.py) to populate the database.
+You only need to run this once after the table is created.